-If You Live In California And Are Being Harassed By Bill Collectors....We Can Stop It At No Cost To You!
+If You Are Being Harassed By Bill Collectors....We Can Stop It At No Cost To You!

 Not many people know that there is a federal law called the Fair Debt Collection Practices Act (FDCPA) that protects citizens from debt collectors who frequently attempt to harass an individual in their zeal to collect a debt.
 Each person has the right to be treated with respect.

 And if a collector is in violation of this law, you may be compensated by the collection agency for up for $1,000 for statutory damage - as well as actual damages and attorney fees incurred.
 If you're being harassed, and want help, here's one thing to keep in mind....there is no charge unless we win your case.
-You pay nothing us nothing out of your own pocket - the collection agency is responsible.
+And if we win, you pay nothing to us and nothing out of your own pocket - the collection agency is responsible.

 Have A Question?
 Click The "Debt Harassment Answers" Link To The Right

-My name is Paul Mankin, and I'm a California Debt Harassment Attorney.
-If you're being harassed, consider the following facts...then call me if a bill collector is harassing you overusing automated services to call.
+My name is Paul Mankin, and I'm a Debt Harassment Consumer Attorney.
+If you are receiving harassing phone calls, consider the following facts...then call me if a bill collector is harassing you overusing automated services to call you.

 All debt collectors are required to follow the FDCPA even if they call or write to you about money legally owed to them.
-If this law is violated by the collector, it's quite possible that they could be held liable for all damages associated with your case.
+If a creditor or debt collector commits an FDCPA violation, it's quite possible that it could be held liable for all damages associated with your case.

-Many collectors practice collection tactics which are prohibited by the FDCPA:
+Many collectors practice collection tactics which are prohibited and result in FDCPA violations:

 - Unless a collector has your permission, they may not speak to anyone other than you or your spouse about your account.